 The chief executive officer may designate any person referred to in section 6 as an inspector.

-[Section 7 amended by No. 1 of 1991 s.
+[Section 7 amended: No. 1 of 1991 s.
 14.]

 8. Inspector’s certificate

 The chief executive officer shall furnish an inspector with a certificate signed by the chief executive officer certifying that that person has been designated an inspector.